matty-jones/MorphCT/README.md

 In order to effectively transfer information between the standalone modules, a variety of file types and data structures are used:

+* parXX.py
+    * The parXX.py is the main executable of MorphCT and contains all of the tunable parameters for the simulations, including the input morphology and molecules, the force-field parameters to use during the fine-graining process, the duration of the KMC simulations etc. There are too many variables here to list in full, and so the user is encouraged to explore the file themselves, as many of the variable names are self-explanatory or are commented to provide more information.

 * .xml (HOOMD)
     * The real workhorse of MorphCT - the input coarse-grained morphologies are entered into the pipeline as HOOMD .xml files, the coarse-grained to fine-grained templates are HOOMD .xml files, and the fine-graining phases produces HOOMD .xml files for visualization purposes.
 In MorphCT, these xml files are stored in a morphology dictionary format using `helperFunctions.readMorphologyXML`.

 * *Morphology Dictionary Data Structure*
     * The morphology dictionary consits of keys corresponding to the HOOMD .xml tags (`natoms`, `dimensions`, `lx`, `ly`, `lz`, `time_step`, `position`, `image`, `type`, `body`, `charge`, `mass`, `diameter`, `bond`, `angle`, `dihedral`, `improper`) and values corresponding to the atom IDs given in the .xml.
 The data types for each key can vary but match those given in the HOOMD .xml.
 For example, the `body` tag is a list of integers, where each element in the list corresponds to each morphology element and the integer describes the rigid-body identifier.
 The `position` tag is a list of triplet floats that describe the x, y and z coordinates of each morphology element.
 The `bond` tag is a list of triplets, the first element of which is a string describing the bond type, and the second and third elements are integers corresponding to the IDs of the two bonded elements.
 In most cases, an additional `unwrapped_position` key is also used, which unwraps the periodic boundary image given in the atoms `image` tag.
 This is useful for subsequent chromophore calculations.

 * .pickle *(Main Morphology)*
     * All of the required data for every point in the pipeline is stored in the corresponding pickle file for that morphology.
 Specifically, the pickle contains 5 objects: